kidscancode/godot_recipes/src/content/physics/conveyor_belt.md

 ### Animating the belt

-There are many ways to present the *apperance* of your conveyor belt, depending on your art assets.
+There are many ways to present the *appearance* of your conveyor belt, depending on your art assets.
 For this demo project, I have only a TileMap which is using this single 88x88 tile:

 ![alt](/godot_recipes/img/tileGreen_03.png)